 MDBs interoperate with AQ JMS by using a configured foreign server.
-See Chapter 7.2.2.3, "Configure a JMS Foreign Server."
+See Section 7.2.2.3, "Configure a JMS Foreign Server."
 The message driven parameters initial-context-factory and provider-url are not supported as these parameters are supplied as part of the JMS Foreign Server configuration.
 The destination type for the MDB destination in the ejb-jar.xml file should be configured to either: javax.jms.Queue or javax.jms.Topic.
 Additional MDB configuration is required to enable container managed transactions, durable topic subscriptions, and other MDB features.

-See "Message-Driven EJBs" in Oracle Fusion Middleware Programming Enterprise JavaBeans for Oracle WebLogic Server.
+SeeProgramming Message-Driven Beans for Oracle WebLogic Server.